named-data-iot/ndn-lite-wiki/Overview.md

 #### Step Three

-In the `./security/config.h` file, create a new macro for your back end and config the included files.
+In the `./security/config.h` file, create a new macro for your backend and config the included files.